docker-credential-magic/docker-credential-magic/README.md

 If the `-t` / `--tag` flag is not provided, `magician` will default to publishing the image back to its original location (overwriting the existing tag).

+*Note: At this time, `docker-credential-magician` is only designed for x86–64/AMD64 Linux containers.
+More platforms may be supported in the future.*

 #### Including a subset of helpers